 \subsection{The proposed logic-based modeling}

 First of all, it should be mentioned that a distinction is made between quantitative and qualitative parameters, this distinction residing in what parameters translate.
 A quantitative parameter translates a quantification obtained by experimental measurements whereas a qualitative parameter translates a perception by means of truth degrees.
 For example, regarding the velocity of a biochemical reaction, ``slow'' could be expressed by the truth degree $0.2$ whereas ``fast'' by $0.8$: this is the truth degree of the statement ``This biochemical reaction is fast.''.
-Unlike an experimental quantification which is \textit{de facto} objective, a perception is subjective, so the same applies to its associated truth degree.
-Incorporating qualitative parameters should not yield the scarcity of parameter values encountered in quantitative modeling since qualitative information is relatively easy to obtain.
+Unlike experimental quantifications which are \textit{de facto} objective, perceptions are subjective, so the same applies to their associated truth degrees.
+Incorporating qualitative parameters should not yield the scarcity of parameter values encountered in quantitative modeling because qualitative information is easier to obtain.